purpleclay/go-overlay/README.md

 Create a vendor directory with `modules.txt` from a parsed `govendor.toml` manifest.
 This is a lower-level function used internally by `buildGoApplication`.

-**Use when:** You need custom control over the vendor directory or build process.
+**Use when:** You need custom control over the vendor directory or build process—for example, when integrating with code generation, custom build steps, or existing `stdenv.mkDerivation` workflows.

 ```nix
 mkVendorEnv {